npucino/sandpyper/docs/ML and SA.md

 ### Label correction file
 ![im](images/label_corr_attributes.JPG)

-Label correction files (geopackages or shapefiles) are digitised over points which have cluster labels (assigned by KMeans algorithm) which we are not totally happy with.
+Label correction files (geopackages or shapefiles) are digitized over points which have cluster labels (assigned by KMeans algorithm) which we are not totally happy with.
 The attribute __target_label_k__ specifies which label k will be affected by the correction, leaving untouched all other points falling within the polygon but having different label k.
-This is useful to fine-tune the point classification, as it is covered in the notebook __AAAAAAA__.
+This is useful to fine-tune the point classification, as it is covered in the notebook __2 - Profiles extraction, unsupervised sand labelling and cleaning__.
 If you want to apply the correction to all the points, regardless of the label k, just assign 999 to this field.
 The field __new_class__ specifies the class to be assigned by the polygon.
 It is one single file.
 The required fields are:

 * location (string): location code